royw/appimage-updater/docs/testing.md

 uv run pytest tests/e2e/regression/
 ```

-**⚠️ Warning**: Disabling test isolation can modify your real configuration.
+**Warning**: Disabling test isolation can modify your real configuration.
 Only use for debugging specific issues.

 ### Multi-Core Testing